Middle Eastern Food is one of my favorite cuisines and a while back I took a tour of middle eastern food restaurants in Los Angeles.

 Zaatar spice can be used on meats, vegetables, rice, and bread.
-You can also make it into a spread with Lebanese olive oil or sprinkle it on yogurt.
+You can also mix it into a spread along with Lebanese olive oil or sprinkle it on yogurt.
 Lebanese tradition believes that Zaatar spices make the mind alert and the body strong.
 Children eat it before a test so they’ll be able to answer the questions better.

 The Zaatar Factory and Bakery